edwar369/edwar369.github.io/README.md

   <div class="team-member">
     <h2>COO - <span class="highlight">Allison Ripley</span></h2>
     <img src="https://www.naem.org/images/default-source/articles-images/naem-2018-article-pretty-older-business-woman-successful-confidence-700x500.jpg?sfvrsn=9ecb369_6" alt="Allison Ripley">
     <p><b>Responsibilities:</b> As Chief Operating Officer, Allison oversees daily operations to ensure projects run smoothly, safely, and on budget.
-She works closely with project managers and crews to maintain quality standards and deliver results on time, while also supporting strategic planning and strong client relationships.</p>
+She works closely with project managers and crews to maintain quality standards and deliver results on time, while also supporting strategic planning and strong client relationships.
+Allison won the <a href= "https://www.agc.org/about-us/awards-recognition-programs" target = "_blank" > Construction Safety Professional of the Year & Construction Safety Champion of the Year Awards, Sponsored by Milwaukee Tool</a> in 2024. </p>
     <p><b>Fun Fact:</b> <i><span class="secondary">"When I’m not working on construction projects, I love flying planes—I’m a licensed pilot!
 Being up in the sky is exciting and peaceful at the same time.
 Flying has taught me a lot about planning ahead, staying calm under pressure, and always being prepared—skills that help me every day on the job."</span></i></p>
     <a href="mailto:Allison.Ripley@tekton.com">Contact Me</a>
   </div>